dtm2451/dittoSeq/README.md

 # Color-blindness Friendliness

-dittoSeq has many methods to make it's plots color-blindness friendly:
+dittoSeq has many methods to make its plots color-blindness friendly:

 ### 1. The default color palette is built to work for the most common forms of colorblindness.

-I am a protanomalous myself (meaning I am red-green impaired, but more red than green impaired), so I chose colors for dittoSeq that I could tell apart!
-These colors also work for deutanomolies (red-green, but more green than red) the most common form of color-blindness.
+I am a protanomalous myself (meaning I am red-green impaired, but more red than green impaired), so I chose colors for dittoSeq that I could tell apart.
+These colors also work for deuteranomolies (red-green, but more green than red) the most common form of color-blindness.

 Note: There are still other forms of colorblindness, tritanomaly (blue deficiency), and complete monochromacy.
 These are more rare. dittoSeq's default colors are not great for these, but 2 & 3 below can still help!